spiral/docs/extension/monolog.md

 ```

 ## LoggerTrait
-You can use `Spiral\Logger\Traits\LoggerTrait` to quickly assign Logger to any class, the class name will be used as
+You can use `Spiral\Logger\Traits\LoggerTrait` to assign Logger to any class quickly.
+The class name will be used as a channel name:
-channel name:

 ```php
 use Spiral\Logger\Traits\LoggerTrait;